Tuesday, January 27, 2026

 Since about forever, sex drive has kept our species on the planet.
 It's an instinct.
 If it were something that humans could procrastinate about, we would, which means it would never get done.
 There would be so few of us.
 If instinct were not driving the train, the train would never leave the station.

-But it does seem procreation is on the decline, and we have an increasingly large number of people who have genders and sexualities that don't fit traditional definitions.
+But it does seem procreation is on the decline and not just because heterosexual couples aren't getting it done.
+We have an increasingly large number of people who have genders and sexualities that don't fit traditional definitions.
+Here I am again saying that this doesn't upset me in any way.
 It seems homosexuality is on the rise - probably at its peak.
-Things in this regard are being redefined all over the place and we're pretty far away from the nuclear family model of the 1950's, and not just because we're more enlightened - it's also because we have a thousand monkeys sitting at a thousand typewriters inventing every possible combo, which is great, but most of those combos won't ever procreate.
+Gender and sexuality roles are being redefined all over the place and we're pretty far away from the nuclear family model of the 1950's, and not just because we're more enlightened - it's also a result of sheer numbers.
+We have the proverbial thousand monkeys sitting at a thousand typewriters right now inventing every possible combo, which is great, but current evolution says that only one combo can procreate.

-Is there some kind of magnetic (okay not really magnetic) shift inside our brains that dulls our need to procreate?
-Like the birds need to fly south in the winter, maybe when we look around and see how many of us there are, there's a subconscious shift that happens in our little pea brains, too.
+Armed with that thought I wonder if there's some kind of shift happening inside our brains that dulls our need to procreate.
+Like the birds instinctual need to fly south in the winter, maybe when we look around and see how many of us there are, there's a subconscious shift that happens in our little pea brains, too.
 Our whole existence on this planet is owed to the instinct to procreate.
-If aliens were able to come here and rewire us all to just forget about it, all they'd have to do is wait it out and the planet would be theirs.
+If aliens were able to come here and rewire us all to just forget about that, then all they'd have to do is wait it out and the planet would be theirs.
 THAT'S SUPER CLEAN!

-Okay - a little bit carried away there for a sec but I do wonder if there's some sort of human mechanism that responds to overpopulation and if we might be experiencing it right this very moment.
+Okay - maybe a little bit beside the point there but I do wonder if there's some sort of human mechanism that responds to overpopulation and if we might be experiencing it right this very moment.
+People are much more willing to accept the idea that we could develop webbed feet or hands, or that lactose intolerance is an evolutionary sign that we should leave cows alone, but if evolution touches the mind or identity... [exploding head emoji]

 Sunday, January 11, 2026